broxus/octusbridge-relay/README.md

   >
   > NOTE: Flags can't be changed inside an array element!
 This would lead to inconsistent array items ABI.

-The decision to make the relay a TON node was not made by chance.
+The decision to make the relay an Everscale node was not made by chance.
 In the first version, several relays were connected to the one "light" node which was constantly restarted or to the graphql which also was quite unreliable.
 As a result, relays instantly see all events and vote for them almost simultaneously in one block.
 The implementation is more optimized than C++ node, so they don't harm the network.